pulumi/pulumi-kubernetes-operator/docs/stacks.md

         <td><b>branch</b></td>
         <td>string</td>
         <td>
           (optional) Branch is the branch name to deploy, either the simple or fully qualified ref name, e.g. refs/heads/master.
 This is mutually exclusive with the Commit setting.
-Either value needs to be specified.<br/>
+Either value needs to be specified.
+When specified, the operator will periodically poll to check if the branch has any new commits.
+The frequency of the polling is configurable through ResyncFrequencySeconds, defaulting to every 60 seconds.<br/>
         </td>
         <td>false</td>
       </tr><tr>